mythril-forge/homebrew-spells/spells/level-2/warding-bond.md

 **Tags:** verbal, somatic, material

-**Material Components:** a pair of platinum rings worth at least 50 gp each, which you and the target must wear for the duration
+**Material Components:** a pair of platinum rings worth at least 50 sp each, which you and the target must wear for the duration

 ---

 ## Description
-This spell wards a willing creature you touch and creates a mystic connection between you and the target until the spell ends.
-While the target is within 60 feet of you, it gains a +1 bonus to AC and saving throws, and it has resistance to all damage.
-Also, each time it takes damage, you take the same amount of damage.
+This spell creates a warding connection between you and a willing creature you touch.
+It creates a mystic connection between you two until the spell ends.
+Until the spell ends, you both gain a `+1` bonus to AC and saving throws, and have resistance to all damage&mdash;but recieve half healing, rounded up.
+Also, each time either of you take damage or recieve healing, the other takes the same amount of damage and heals the same amount of hit points.

+As an action, an affected creature can transfer any amount of hit points to their linked companion.

-The spell ends if you drop to 0 hit points or if you and the target become separated by more than 60 feet.
+The spell ends if either of you drop to 0 hit points or if you and the target become separated by more than 120 feet.
 It also ends if the spell is cast again on either of the connected creatures.
-You can also dismiss the spell as an action.

 ---

 **Classes:** cleric

-**Subclasses:** crown paladin, solidarity (psa) cleric, battle smith artificer (revisited)
+**Subclasses:** crown paladin, solidarity cleric, battle smith artificer

 **Sources:** PHB, page 287